Switch temporarily to the English Photoshop version.

 - Close Photoshop.

 - Navigate inside the ‘Support Files’ folder.
-The two images below show the full path to this folder, in Windows and macOS, respectively:
+The two screenshots below show the full path to this folder, in Windows and macOS, respectively:

 NOTE: if you have Photoshop CS6 Extended, look for ‘Adobe Photoshop CS6’ instead of ‘Adobe Photoshop CC’